 Sayi has experience in Public Law, Administrative Law, Commercial Law, Employment Law, Class (Group) Actions, Constitutional Law, Business & Human Rights Law, Land claims, and Housing and Evictions Litigation.

-Meet our Consultant
+Meet our Consultants

 Molatelo Daniel Mathikithela

 Molatelo completed his LLB from the University of South Africa in 2012.
 In 2016, Molatelo joined Gildenhuys Malatji Attorneys as a candidate attorney.
 During his time at Gildenhuys Malatji, he was exposed to general litigation where he was handling High Court and Magistrate Court litigations in personal injury matters (including RAF claims, medical negligence, unlawful arrests and malicious prosecution) and family law.

 He also worked in the conveyancing and notarial practice department where he assisted both the private and public sector, including owners, landlords, investors, developers, as well as local, provincial and national government entities.
 He handled numerous matters relating to owning, leasing and selling land and commercial property, land development and construction.
 He drafted legal opinions on property law matters, drafted commercial agreements, ante-nuptial contracts, will and trust deeds.
 He also attended to the registration of servitudes and transfers.